EliasAllen/Software-Defects-Project/README.md

 ## Overview

-The task is to predict the probability of software defects (`True`) based on a dataset of software metrics.
-The dataset consists of features like code complexity, branch counts, and other measurable properties of the code.
-Our approach formulates this problem as a binary classification task using a Random Forest model.
+The goal of this dataset project is to predict defects in C programs given various attributes about the code.
+The dataset consists of features like code complexity, branch counts, lines of code, and other properties of the code.
+This is a binary classification task, so the approach to handling this problem was using a Random Forest model.

 Key Results:
-- **Accuracy**: 80.68%
+- **Accuracy**: 81%
-- **ROC-AUC**: 77.15%
+- **ROC-AUC**: 77%
 - The model effectively distinguishes between defective and non-defective code, though improvements are possible for the minority class.

 ---